 BandQuest®, an exciting series of new music and accompanying curricula for band, is a program published by the American Composers Forum.
 The series was started as a response to feedback from music educators that there is a pressing need for new, fresh band music.
 The heart of this program is new works written by a diverse group of leading American composers who have created challenging pieces that are a true departure from standard middle school repertoire.

-Five of the compositions are accompanied by an interactive CD-ROM curriculum designed to assist students to learn the music and to integrate each piece with non-music studies.
+Many of the compositions are accompanied by an interdisciplinary curriculum designed to assist students as they learn the music and to integrate each piece with non-music studies.
 New downloadable curriculum materials are currently being developed for the other pieces in the series.

 The BandQuest series is representative of the immense range and richness of American musical traditions.
 It gives students tools with which to create music, encouraging them to explore and to appreciate historical and cultural contexts.